stefan-grafberger/deem22-what-if-experiments/README.md

 ## DEEM: What-if Experiments

-This repository contains some experiments for the DEEM paper we're writing.
+This repository contains some experiments for the DEEM paper we submitted.

 ## Local setup